 - Pelvic inflammatory disease – this is an infection of the upper genital tract including the womb, fallopian tubes and ovaries that is almost always caused by a sexually transmitted infection such as chlamydia.
 Symptoms include pain in the abdomen and pelvis, pain during sex, abnormal vaginal discharge, and heavy, painful periods or irregular bleeding.

 If you’re struggling to cope with period pain, you shouldn’t suffer in silence.
 The conditions above can be treated and managed in a variety of ways – but even if you don’t have an underlying health condition, there are still some options to look into.

 The simplest treatment is over-the-counter painkillers (ibuprofen and paracetamol are often effective).
 Many women also find that their periods become lighter and less painful after having the hormonal coil fitted or taking the combined contraceptive pill – good options even if you are not sexually active.
 Mefenamic acid and Tranexamic acid are effective non-hormonal treatments which are taken when your period is due on.
-These treatments help periods become lighter and need to be prescribed by a GP.
+These treatments help periods become lighter and can be obtained by prescription after seeing your GP.
 Exercise, massage and relaxation techniques can also be helpful.

 Just remember that any noticeable changes in your menstrual cycle always warrant a visit to the GP.

 Find out more about painful periods at the HSE site here.